Introduction

 Outcomes Framework

-There are 85 measures across the 7 outcome areas of the Strategy, and 3 types of measure:
+There are 3 types of measure across the 7 outcome areas of the Strategy:

 • System measures: these track the contribution key systems such as health care, housing, education, and employment are making to achieve outcomes.
 Some service systems are specifically for people with disability while others are mainstream systems for all Australians.